 According the the Art Institute of Chicago, “Mrs. Logan summed up her sentiments in the Chicago Tribune (Nov 7, 1935; pg.
 2): ‘I am incensed.
 After a visit to a museum one should have a glow, should be uplifted.
 But a sane person leaves this exhibit feeling the art world has the jitters or delirium tremens… I defy any one to find more than six or eight normal pictures in the whole show.'”

-The controversy over the painting brought Lee fame, and Thanksgiving has become one of the most popular nostalgic views of our American ritual.
+The controversy over the painting brought Lee fame, and her Thanksgiving painting has become one of the most popular nostalgic representations of our American tradition.

 Title: Thanksgiving Day